Welcome to Innisfree

 We welcome all feedback from our customers and value any suggestions you may have about our services.
 Click on this link Innisfree – Complaints, Compliments and Suggestions to find out how you can contact us and how we will deal with your feedback.

-Innisfree Housing Association in partnership with Irish in Britain and Age Concern created a reminiscence project with older members of the Irish community in Harlesden, North London.
+Innisfree Housing Association in partnership with Irish in Britain and Age Exchange created a reminiscence project with older members of the Irish community in Harlesden, North London.
 The film ‘Carnaby Street, The Kings Road And The Dancehalls: London Was Your First Stop’ celebrates the lives and experiences of a group of immigrants who moved to North London from Ireland from the 1950s to the 1980s.

 To view some of the documents on this website you will need Adobe Reader.
 Download it here.